Estimated reading time: 18 minutes

 - Become an organizational partner for the program

 Toys For Tots (Canada) is a Canadian charity based on local partnerships between the Canadian Armed Forces, businesses, and the concerned citizenry.

 Earn Fast Cash For Christmas Help

-If you find that the resources in your community for Christmas help are not enough or non-existent there are ways you earn fast cash.
+If you find that the resources in your community for Christmas help are not enough or non-existent, there are ways you can earn fast cash.

 The idea about earning fast cash for Christmas help means you do this in advance, not the week before Christmas.

-Just think about the amount of money you can earn online for little effort but big rewards.
+Just think about how much money you can earn or save online for little effort but big rewards.

 - Become a Canadian Uber Driver

-- Buy products cheap at second-hand stores and sell them for more money.
+- Become a reseller and buy products cheap at second-hand stores, online, or garage sales and sell them for more money.

-- Take advantage of cashback and rewards and referral programs such as Rakuten Canada or Great Canadian Rebates to enjoy the best savings rebates in Canada.
+- Take advantage of cashback, rewards, and referral programs such as Rakuten Canada or Great Canadian Rebates to enjoy the best savings rebates in Canada.

 - Rent a room in your house

 - Become a HomeStay Host for International Students.